Brodil ® HFA Inhaler

 Indications

-Brodil ® HFA inhaler may be used to relieve attacks of acute dyspnoea and may also be taken prophylactically before exertion or to prevent exercise-induced asthma.
+Brodil HFA inhaler may be used to relieve attacks of acute dyspnea and may also be taken prophylactically before exertion or to prevent exercise induced asthma.

-Brodil ® HFA inhaler is suitable for treating bronchospasm in patients with coexisting heart disease or hypertension, including those taking beta blockers, because of its selective action on the bronchial receptors and lack of effects on the cardiovascular system.
+Brodil HFA inhaler is suitable for treating bronchospasm in patients with coexisting heart disease or hypertension, including those taking ß blockers, because of its selective action on the bronchial receptors and lack of effects on the cardiovascular system.
 At therapeutic levels, it has little effect on cardiac receptors.

 Dosage and administration

-Brodil ® HFA inhaler is administered by the inhaled route only.
-Shake Brodil ® HFA Inhaler well before each spray.
+Route of administration: Brodil HFA inhaler is administered by the inhaled route only.
+Shake Brodil HFA inhaler well before each spray.

 Adults

-For the relief of acute bronchospasm and for managing intermittent episodes of asthma: one or two puffs as a single dose.
+For the relief of acute bronchospasm and for managing intermittent episodes of asthma: One or two puffs as single dose.

-For chronic maintenance or prophylactic therapy: two puffs three or four times daily; for prevention of exercise induced bronchospasm :two puffs before exertion.
+For chronic maintenance or prophylactic therapy: Two puffs three or four times daily.

 Children

-For the relief of acute bronchospasm, management of episodic asthma and for prevention of exercise induced bronchospasm: one puff may be administered as a single dose.
+For the relief of acute bronchospasm, management of episodic asthma and for prevention of exercise induced bronchospasm: One puff may be administered as single dose.

 Elderly